 Procedure of deducting TDS u/s 195 by the buyer

 1. The buyer should first obtain Tax Deduction Account Number or TAN, as per Section 203A of the Income Tax Act, 1961, before claiming TDS tax deductions.
-It can be obtained by submission of
+It can be obtained by submission of Form 49B.
+The buyer should have his/her own PAN number as well as the PAN number of the NRI seller to complete the Form 49B submission process.

 2. The TDS deducted by the buyer as per Section 195 has to be deposited through Challan or Form number for TDS payment on or before the 7th of the following month in which TDS deductions have been made.